What is Green Impact?

 The scheme is open to teams from every corner of the University, and we have a specific scheme for labs.

-There is also the opportunity for students to get involved through the Green Impact Project Assistant (GIPA) role, this involves a half-day of training in first semester and requires roughly an hour of work per week, with the added opportunity to be involved as an auditor in our work later in the year.
-Click here for volunteering applications to apply before the 6th October.
+There is also the opportunity for students to get involved through the Green Impact Project Assistant (GIPA) role, this involves a half-day of training in first semester and requires roughly an hour of work per week, this is an excellent opportunity to get involved with the scheme and this year will see a Studnet Led Team carrying out a University wide project, tranitioning into the new engagament scheme which will replace Green Impact next year.

 The interactive online workbook, which goes live Thursday 19th October, enables you to see what actions you still need to complete and means you can easily upload evidence to keep us up to date with your progress throughout the year!